Forest-Economics-Goettingen/optimLanduse/README.md

 *Fig. 10: Theoretically ideal farm compositions using the fixDistance argument and increasing levels of uncertainty.*

-*CP: Hier ist auch was komisch* It can be seen that the land-cover allocation transition under increasing uncertainty levels (Fig. 10) differs slightly from the multi-functional scenario shown above (Fig.
+It can be seen that the land-cover allocation transition under increasing uncertainty levels (Fig. 10) differs slightly from the multi-functional scenario shown above (Fig. 2).
-2).
 The here broadened state space leads a higher share of pasture under low uncertainty levels as compared to the multi-functional portfolio above (Fig. 5).

 <h3>
 <a name="7.
 Suggested">5.
 Suggested citation </a>